Alex Reid - Director

 *Procurement processes shall be ethical, professional, and in accordance with all applicable laws, codes, and statutes.

 As a vendor, your first point of contact should be the appropriate Buyer at Quartermaster.
-All vendors are encouraged to make an appointment to present and or discuss goods and services offered by your company.
-Any information you provide would be passed along to the appropriate Department personnel.
+All vendors are encouraged to search eMaryland Marketplace for contracts within their book of business to see what goods and services MSP purchases.

-All prospective vendors must first be registered with e-Maryland Marketplace at www.emarylandmarketplace.com
+All prospective vendors must first be registered with e-Maryland Marketplace Advantage: https://emma.maryland.gov

 MINORITY BUSINESS ENTERPRISES (MBE) SMALL BUSINESS RESERVES (SBR)